4-Chloro-o-toluidine: Epidemiological studies of cancer

-No urinary bladder cancer was found in two of the earlier epidemiological reports of workers exposed to 4-COT in Switzerland and in the USA.
+No urinary bladder cancer was found in two of the earlier epidemiological reports of workers exposed to 4-COT in Switzerland and in the US.

 Stasik et al. obtained similar results in their previous mortality study carried out on a cohort of 335 male employees exposed to 4-COT at plants in Frankfurt.

 A subcohort of 116 subjects in the 4-COT cohort, engaged in the synthesis of 4-COT at the old production plant with presumably higher level of exposure to this monocyclic arylamine, was separated from the Frankfurt cohort of 335 men, for further research.

 Stasik then conducted a retrospective study of the incidence of bladder cancer among workers restricted to this subcohort.
 His investigation revealed eight subjects in whom bladder carcinomas were diagnosed between 1967 and 1985.
 Two of them had already died.
 The standardized incidence rate for bladder carcinomas in the 4-COT subcohort was 73 times higher than expected.

 Histologically, all tumor cases were urothelial carcinomas.